Kristina01111000/Drws_site/README.md

 for admin email change "Settings"=>"General"=>"E-Mail Adress".
 - change it back when he doesn't want comment emails
 - told him to forward me any alerts

+- confirmation on documentary links in course intro paragraph